THE

 in the Spanish Civil War of 1936-1939 in defense of the Spanish Republic.

-casting my three principal accusers as father, mother, and archangel
+BIRTH OF IGNORANCE casting my three principal accusers

 representing the clerical Roman collar.
 The chair of the Social Studies